-Most cybersecurity observers will have heard the term “threat actor” before, but what exactly is a threat actor?
+Most cybersecurity observers have heard the term “threat actor” before, but what exactly is a threat actor?

 In simple terms, a threat actor is an entity responsible for a cybersecurity incident.
-They are “actors” because it is a neutral term that avoids labeling them as an individual, group, or collection of multiple groups.
+They are referred to as “actors” because it is a neutral term that avoids labeling them as an individual, group, or collection of multiple groups.
 The term also does not ascribe a motivation to the actor, such as criminal or espionage.

-The term threat actor differs from the term “hacker” or “attacker” because unlike a hacker, a threat actor does not necessarily have any hacking or technical skills.
+The term threat actor differs from the term “hacker” or “attacker” because, unlike a hacker, a threat actor does not necessarily have any hacking or technical skills.
 They are simply an entity with malicious intent compromising an organization’s security.
 This could mean anything from copying confidential data onto a USB key to physically destroying servers in the data center.
 It is a broad term that can apply to both insider and external threats.

 Cybercrime is a low-risk for criminals because they can hide their identities online and launder their ill-gotten gains using cryptocurrency.

 Think of APT groups as industrial or nation-state spies engaged in espionage, political manipulation, and IP theft.
 They typically target politicians and political groups, the defense industry, government institutions, and large strategic businesses.

 APT groups also engage in cybercrime for financial gain.
 The North Korean government-sponsored APT group Lazarus likes to engage in theft from financial organizations and SWIFT bank cyber robberies as a way of generating funds for their regime.
-They also like to attack and steal from cryptocurrency exchanges.

 Sometimes, employees turn against employers, which can have a devastating impact on a business and security.
 Because they enjoy privileged insider access to systems and networks, they can be a much more serious threat actor than cybercriminals or APT groups.

-Usually, they are young people who acquire hacking tools built by more talented hackers.
+Usually, they are younger people who acquire hacking tools built by more talented hackers.
 Script kiddies use those tools for fun because they can.

 There are more capable and talented lone wolf hackers who also want to hack IT infrastructure because they can, but both represent a serious threat to organizations.
 A good example is a former Amazon employee who, for no apparent reason, hacked CapitalOne and caused a data breach impacting 100 million CapitalOne customers.